Hibby/packetradio-guide/docs/beginners-guide.md

 There's a lot to take in, and it can seem overwhelming at first, but feel free to read, ask for help and keep in mind that it's easy to feel lost when you approach anything new - there are just so many things to grasp.

-A simple starting point is a [Raspberry Pi](https://raspberrypi.org) - it will be a dedicated computer for just packet exploration, and if everything is broken you can easily start again without losing any importnt data - you just rewrite the SD card and start again.
+A simple starting point is a [Raspberry Pi](https://raspberrypi.org) - it will be a dedicated computer for just packet exploration, and if everything is broken you can easily start again without losing any important data - you just rewrite the SD card and start again.

 ## Radio Set Up